Year one

 Work Experience

 The Work Experience unit will provide you with the opportunity to further develop your skills and apply them in a professional environment.
-You will experience real industry challenges and working practice and will be able to examine the way in which a professional team respond to different situations.
+You will experience real industry challenges and working practices and will be able to examine the way in which a professional team respond to different situations.
 The unit will increase your awareness of the industry and the opportunities for career progression.
 You will be expected to take an analytical and reflective approach to the work experience and will produce written and visual evidence of your knowledge, based on a minimum 10-week period in industry.
 LCF Graduate Futures will provide career guidance in order to prepare you for your work experience.
 You will be expected to engage and be proactive in securing your own work experience, relevant to your skills and career aspirations, this means applying directly to companies.
 You will also be expected to provide feedback on your experience both during and after your work placement.
 The College Placement Handbook will provide additional support for this Unit.

 Collaborative Project

-The Collaborative Project unit emphasises teamwork and will offer you the opportunity to work as part of a design team and will introduce you to a range of key employability skills.
-An understanding of team working, as well as the ability to communicate and present combined design concepts and products, are attributes that will help prepare you for the challenges of the creative industries.
 You will build on your knowledge of range development to create a coherent collection for a real or simulated client.
 You will develop an understanding of the client and their brand ethos and undertake critical analysis of the information gathered to propose design solutions.
 You will develop your ability to collate relevant information and expand upon creative concepts and theories related to this research.
-To prepare you for your Stage 3 process will be required to write a design proposal.
-You will use a variety of techniques to undertake a critical analysis of the information gathered from both primary and secondary sources.
-This will allow you to explore the role of research within a design proposal.

 Final year